SoftUni-Internal/interactive-content/EN/02-Rest-ServicesAnd-AJAX/07-Homework.md

 }
 ```

-Update the info box with the response information, disable the `Depart` button, and enable the `Arrive` button.
+Update the infobox with the response information, disable the `Depart` button, and enable the `Arrive` button.

-The info box text should look like this \(replace the highlighted part with the relevant value\):
+The infobox text should look like this \(replace the highlighted part with the relevant value\):

 `Next stop {stopName}`

 When the "Arrive" button is clicked, update the text, disable the `Arrive` button and enable the `Depart` button.

-The info box text should look like this (replace the highlighted part with the relevant value):
+The infobox text should look like this (replace the highlighted part with the relevant value):

 `Arriving at {stopName}`

 Successfully clicking the buttons will cycle through the entire schedule.

-If invalid data is received, show **Error** inside the info box and **disable** both buttons.
+If invalid data is received, show **Error** inside the infobox and **disable** both buttons.

 ## Examples

-Initially, the info box shows “Not Connected” and the arrive button is disabled.
+Initially, the info box shows `Not Connected` and they arrive button is disabled.

 [image assetsSrc="JS-Applications-Rest-Services-and-AJAX-12.png" /]